volkamerlab/teachopencadd/teachopencadd/talktorials/T028_kinase_similarity_compare_perspectives/README.md

 * **Talktorial T026**: Kinase-ligand interaction profiles (KLIFS IFPs based on KLIFS pocket residues)
 * **Talktorial T027**: Ligand profiling data (using ChEMBL29 bioactivity data)

-_Note_: We focus on similarities between orthosteric kinase binding sites; similarities to allosteric binding sites are not covered.
+_Note_: We focus only on similarities between orthosteric kinase binding sites; similarities to allosteric binding sites are not covered (T027 is an exception since the profiling data does not distinguish between binding sites).

 ### Contents in *Theory*